 1. Introduction

-Mental health problems in urban areas have been reported to be on the rise.
-Governments have been attempting to intervene, but the complexity of mental health systems presents significant challenges in planning effective interventions, let alone understanding the underlying mechanisms driving these issues.
+Mental health problems are a major public health problem, particularly in urban areas (WHO, 2022; Gruebner et al., 2017).
+In 2019, 1 in 8 individuals were living with a mental health disorder globally and the highest rate of disability-adjusted life years (DALYs) due to mental and addictive disorders were found in the economically most wealthy countries, such as countries in Northern Europe, North America and Australia (WHO, 2022; Rehm et al., 2019), Governments have been attempting to intervene, but the complexity of mental health systems, as well urban environments, presents significant challenges in understanding the underlying mechanisms driving these issues, let alone planning effective interventions (Van der Wal et al., 2021).

 Research has aimed to identify underlying factors contributing to mental health problems.
+While global patterns show that the richest countries report the highest DALYs due to mental and addictive disorders, income inequality is related to higher DALY rates within countries (Rehm et al., 2019), implying that we need to consider factors beyond individual-level vulnerability to poor mental health.
+For example, alongside income inequalities, working conditions or employment-related factors, such as job insecurity or precarious employment, housing problems and a host of other social determinants can increase risk of mental health issues (Ronnblad et al, 2019; Rugulies et al., 2023; Pevalin et al., 2017) (Fone et al., 2014).
 Recent research looked into the association between indicators of precariousness in various dimensions of life, indicating a high level of uncertainty and instability in people’s lives, such as factors related to employment, social relations, finances, housing, and culture (ref Leonie’s paper).
 This comprehensive perspective on precariousness helped to highlight how different aspects of life may be interconnected.
 While this research has advanced our understanding of the complex interplay between indicators of precariousness and mental health, a key question remains unanswered: how do these factors influence mental health?
-Specifically, the lack of directional information — knowing what influences what — limits our ability to identify and prioritize effective intervention targets.
+Causality on most of these associations is still debated (Rugulies et al., 2023).
+Specifically, limited evidence of directional information — knowing what influences what — limits our ability to identify and prioritize effective intervention targets.

 This study aims to investigate the causal relationships between precariousness factors and mental health outcomes, with a specific focus on depression, the most prevalent mental health issue in urban populations.
 Using causal discovery methods, we explore how different aspects of precariousness influence depression and delve deeper into the dynamics at the symptom level.
 By examining individual depressive symptoms, we aim to identify which symptoms may act as initiators by being particularly sensitive to precariousness.
 Through this analysis, our goal is to uncover the causal mechanisms underlying mental health challenges and provide a foundation for developing more effective and targeted interventions.